beenhere4hours/odoo-xmr-rpc-example/php-ripcord.md

-## Searching a spesific customer with business id
+## Searching a specific customer with business id

 Because read() always needs to know datatabase ids, there is a combined function for search and read, which